 Instead, I recommend heading to Edinburgh Castle or Holyrood Palace which have quality souvenirs that are genuinely from Scottish manufacturers.
 A Historic Environment Scotland membership gives a 10% discount in their shops.

-If you would like to know more about Scottish souvenirs read my Guide to Buying Souvenirs in Scotland.
+If you would like to know more about Scottish souvenirs read – A Guide to Buying Souvenirs in Scotland.

 The Whiski Rooms has a superb collection of Scotch from across the country and the food is first class.
 The Whisky Experience is more geared towards first-time whisky drinkers and in addition to the fun tours they have a very good whisky bar and café.